top of page

 American White Pelican on the Salton Sea with Santa Rosa Mountains in background

-Being the home to North America’s largest population of migratory waterfowl outside of the Everglades, the Sea provides vital nesting habitat for 2/3 of the bird species in the Continental US.
-Below is the Black-necked Stilt.
+The Sea hosts North America's largest population of migratory waterfowl outside the Everglades and offers essential nesting grounds for two-thirds of the bird species in the Continental US.
+Pictured below is the Black-necked Stilt.

 Black-necked Stilt in Salton Sea shore